-“Onboarding” describes the process of moving a brand new customer from signup to active user.
+Onboarding is the process of moving a brand new customer from the signup stage to an active user.

 In other words, it’s helping a new customer figure out your software.
 Nobody likes to purchase something and immediately hate it simply because they can’t figure it out.

-Like I mentioned in my Wix review, Wix not only has solid onboarding, they also have a fairly intuitive interface with a simple drag and drop setup.
+As I mentioned in my Wix review, Wix has solid onboarding, including an intuitive interface with a simple drag-and-drop setup.

-Wix has a range of pre-loaded designs for different website types (ie, music, business lead-gen, portfolio, etc).
-To improve and customize the site, it still takes a bit of experimentation.
-But they have customer support on call to answer any questions.
+Wix has a range of pre-loaded designs for different website types (i.e., music, business lead-gen, portfolio, etc.).
+It still takes a bit of experimentation to customize your site design, but Wix’s customer support team is available to answer any questions you have.

 Bluehost has some of the best onboarding of any hosting company, especially if you plan on using WordPress.
-Bluehost’s target market is beginner’s, bloggers, and first time website owners, so they try to streamline the setup process as much as possible rather than just giving you your account password and leaving you to it.
+Bluehost’s target market is beginner bloggers and website owners, so they try to streamline the setup process as much as possible rather than just giving you your account password and leaving you to it.

-A common myth in website building is that a “WordPress website” or “Wix website” or “Shopify site” is a specific web design or look.
-Too many customers choose or rule out a platform because they “don’t like the look.”
+A common myth in website building is that every website builder, e.g., WordPress, Wix, or Shopify, has its own unique look or design.
+Too many customers rule out a platform because they “don’t like the look.”

 Here’s the thing – just because the software uses “themes” or “templates” as a base does not mean that you can’t have whatever design you want.

-The look of a webpage is created with HTML/CSS.
-Any software that allows you to edit CSS is software that can generate nearly any design you can imagine.
+A website’s appearance is created with HTML/CSS.
+Any software that allows you to edit CSS can look just about any way you’d like.

 This difference puts Bluehost ahead on design options.
-So let’s look at the three questions that I usually ask with platform’s designs.
+So let’s look at the three questions I usually ask with platform designs:

 - How accessible are their “plug & play” designs?